 What extension is available for those individuals serving in a combat zone?

 The deadline for filing an individual income tax return, paying any tax you may owe, and filing a claim for refund is automatically extended if you serve in a combat zone.
 This applies to members of the Armed Forces, as well as Red Cross personnel, accredited correspondents, and civilians under the direction of the Armed Forces in support of the Armed Forces.

-The deadline for filing your return, paying any tax due, and filing a claim for refund is extended for at least 180 days after the later of:
+The deadline for filing your return, paying any tax due, and filing a claim for refund is extended for at least 180 days after the later of one of the following:

-- The last day you are in a combat zone (or the last day the area qualifies as a combat zone), or
+- The last day you are in a combat zone (or the last day the area qualifies as a combat zone)

 What geographical areas are considered combat zones?

 Combat zones are designated by an Executive Order from the President as areas in which the U.S. Armed Forces are engaging or have engaged in combat.